SoK: Rowhammer on Commodity Operating Systems

-\mypara{Bank-Level Count} DRAM manufacturers implement different schemes of on-die Target Row Refresh (TRR)~\cite{DDR4TRR} to prevent data in DRAM from being flipped.
-As its name suggests, TRR counts rows that are being activated and refreshes their adjacent rows when the counts reach a predefined threshold.
-Similar to the on-die ECC, the on-die TRR is also publicly undocumented.
-Although security cannot be achieved only through obscurity, the DRAM manufacturers still advertise their TRR-equipped DRAM chips as rowhammer-free.
-Recently, different TRR implementations from three major DRAM manufacturers have been reverse-engineered~\cite{frigo2020trrespass,hassan2021uncovering}.
-Based on the reverse-engineered results, a typical TRR implementation that implements a bank-level counter table, for instance, only counts a limited number (e.g., 16) of different rows within the same bank.
 TWiCe~\cite{lee2019twice} manages a counter table for each DRAM bank in the register clock driver (RCD), which is inside a DIMM but separated from chips.
 Each entry of the counter table comprises of a valid bit, a row address, an activation counter, and a lifetime counter.
 When a row is being activated, TWiCe increments its activation counter if it exists in the table, otherwise allocates a spare entry.
 If the counter reaches a predefined threshold, its adjacent rows are refreshed.
 For every periodic DRAM refresh command, TWiCe starts to prunes the table.
 When a row's average activation rate is lower than a specific threshold during its lifetime, its entry is pruned with its valid bit set to 0.
 After each pruning, the remaining entries' lifetime counters are incremented.
+Whenever a row's activation count reaches the threshold value, TWiCe will issue a new command called Adjacent Row Refresh (ARR) to refresh the adjacent victim rows.
 Whenever a row's activation count reaches the threshold value, TWiCe will issue a new command called Adjacent Row Refresh (ARR) by extending the DRAM protocol to inform the DRAM of the aggressor row's address, which will then refresh the adjacent victim rows.